FairwindsOps/charts/stable/insights-agent/README.md

 `trivy.maxScansPerRun` | Maximum number of images to scan on a single run | 20 `trivy.namespaceBlacklist` | Specifies which namespaces to not scan, takes an array of namespaces for example: `--set trivy.namespaceBlacklist="{kube-system,default}"` | nil
 `trivy.serviceAccount.annotations` | Annotations to add to the Trivy service account, e.g. `eks.amazonaws.com/role-arn: arn:aws:iam::ACCOUNT_ID:role/IAM_ROLE_NAME` for accessing private images | nil
+`trivy.unsetAWSRegionEnvVars` | Unset AWS_DEFAULT_REGION and AWS_REGION environment variables, as a work around to help trivy authenticate to ECR when the repository is in a different region than the calling cluster node.
+Ref: https://github.com/aquasecurity/trivy/issues/1026  | `false`
 `opa.role` | Specifies which ClusterRole to grant the OPA agent access to | view `opa.additionalAccess` | Specifies additional access to grant the OPA agent.
 This should contain an array of objects with each having an array of apiGroups, an array of resources, and an array of verbs.
 Just like a RoleBinding. | null
 `insights-agent` chart twice you will want to set this flag to `false` on *one* of the installs, doesn't matter which. | true